 In addition we have early Seagrove pottery, early Brasstown wood carvings, and quilts and coverlets from the 19th through the 21st centuries.

 Focusing on unique crafts & crafters, the Shelton House initiated their inaugural Shelton House Crafter Showcase, opening on June 1, 2017.
 This special exhibit features selected crafters and displays their crafts in the Historic Shelton House Barn and Museum.
 Each month, one of the selected crafters will be featured inside the Museum with a display highlighting their background, talent and expertise.
-A Crafter Showcase Spotlight is held on the 3rd Saturday of each month at 1:00 pm in the Barn and crafter items are for sale in the Shelton House Craft Shoppe.
-This program will run from April through October for 2018.
+A Crafter Showcase Spotlight is held on the 3rd Saturday of each month at 10:00 am in the Barn and crafter items are for sale in the Shelton Carriage House Gift Shop.
+This program runs from April through September for 2019.